 While you may not want to take the time to fully integrate a trial phone system with all your company’s data, it’s a good idea to spend at least some time working with the interface and features you find most important in a new phone system before you make a purchase decision.

-You can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month for each user.
+For each user, you can find a cloud-based phone system with basic business-class VoIP features for less than $20 per month.